Jarzka/stylefy/README.md

 # More cool stuff

-- Need to namespace and unnamespace keywords in a map?
+- Need to namespace or unnamespace keywords in a map?
 Checkout my other library: [namespacefy](https://github.com/Jarzka/namespacefy)
 - If you also want to present SQL queries as Clojure data, checkout [specql](https://github.com/tatut/specql)